KevinDeJong-TomTom/bitbucket-code-insight-reporter/README.rst

     --logo-url TEXT    Link towards an image to be shown in the Code Insight report

+    --workspace TEXT   Absolute path towards the root of the repository.
+This will be stripped from the file paths in the LLVM logging.

     --output FILENAME  Path towards the output file  [required] --help             Show this message and exit.